How to Legalize Singapore Documents for Use in Vietnam

-Vietnam Consular Legalization of Singapore Documents is the process through which agencies of Singapore and the diplomatic agency of Vietnam certify the legitimacy of the seal and signature on the documents.
+Consular Legalization of Singapore Documents for use in Vietnam is the process through which agencies of Singapore and the diplomatic agency of Vietnam certify the legitimacy of the seal and signature on the documents.

 Documents issued in Singapore may require consular legalization for use in Vietnam.
 These documents typically include:

-- Government-issued documents: Certificates of Confirming Incorporation of Company, BizFile, tax documents from the Inland Revenue Authority of Singapore, Certificates of Clearance, Educational Certificates, Birth Certificates, Marriage Certificates, Court Orders and Judgments, etc.
+• Government-issued documents: Certificates of Confirming Incorporation of Company, Business Profile, Tax Documents from the Inland Revenue Authority of Singapore, Certificates of Clearance, Birth Certificates, Marriage Certificates, Court Orders and Judgments, etc.

-- Non-government-issued documents: Work Experience Certificate, Powers of Attorney, Financial Statements, Articles of Association, Contracts, Invoices, Company-Issued Documents, Certificates of Origin, Private Documents, etc.
+• Non-government-issued documents: Work Experience Certificate, Appointment Decision, Powers of Attorney, Financial Statements, Company Constitution, Contracts, Invoices, Company-Issued Documents, Certificates of Origin, other private documents, etc.

 In this guide, Nova Law will walk you through the step-by-step process for getting your Singapore documents legalized for official use in Vietnam.